ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## JSONCompactEachRowWithNames {#jsoncompacteachrowwithnames}

-Differs from `JSONCompactEachRow` format in that the also prints the header row with column names, similar to [TabSeparatedWithNames](#tabseparatedwithnames).
+Differs from `JSONCompactEachRow` format in that it also prints the header row with column names, similar to [TabSeparatedWithNames](#tabseparatedwithnames).

 ## JSONCompactEachRowWithNamesAndTypes {#jsoncompacteachrowwithnamesandtypes}

-Differs from `JSONCompactEachRow` format in that the also prints two header rows with column names and types, similar to [TabSeparatedWithNamesAndTypes](#tabseparatedwithnamesandtypes).
+Differs from `JSONCompactEachRow` format in that it also prints two header rows with column names and types, similar to [TabSeparatedWithNamesAndTypes](#tabseparatedwithnamesandtypes).

+## JSONCompactStringsEachRowWithNames {#jsoncompactstringseachrowwithnames}

+Differs from `JSONCompactStringsEachRow` in that in that it also prints the header row with column names, similar to [TabSeparatedWithNames](#tabseparatedwithnames).

 ## JSONCompactStringsEachRowWithNamesAndTypes {#jsoncompactstringseachrowwithnamesandtypes}

-Differs from `JSONCompactEachRow`/`JSONCompactStringsEachRow` in that the column names and types are written as the first two rows.
+Differs from `JSONCompactStringsEachRow` in that it also prints two header rows with column names and types, similar to [TabSeparatedWithNamesAndTypes](#tabseparatedwithnamesandtypes).

 ```json
 ["'hello'", "multiply(42, number)", "range(5)"]